gmusicproxy/gmusicproxy/README.md

 ## Setup
 ### Requirements
-- a Google Play Music account with All Access subscription (some functionalities could work even with a free account)
+- a Google Play Music account with All Access subscription (some functionalities continues to work even with a free account)
 - a **Python** 2.x interpreter
 - a snapshot of **gmusicapi** that support MobileClient and All Access (at the moment you have to use the `develop` branch)
 - few extra python libs: *netifaces*, *pyxdg*, *eyed3*